Eugene-Gwebu/New-yoga-site/README.md

 * I managed to deploy the website on github through the github pages section.
 * I chose to deploy the site through the main branch.

+## Credit
+  ### Content
+  * The code for the footer and the form were taken from the coders soffeehouse project.
+  * The code for the Navbar and Hero image were taken from the love running project.
+  * The flex boxes used were thanks to instrustion from the tutors at Code Institute.

+  ### Media

+  * All of the images used on this website were from [Pexels] (https://www.pexels.com/photo/woman-sitting-on-mountain-top-doing-meditation-5548615/)